 And God said, Let US make man in our image – Genesis 1:26

-A proper exegesis of this verse in context would be what is discoverable in the verse, and those that surround it, NOT forcing an implied notion.
-Since there is no way to truly know, you cannot conclude by imposing “trinity” bias to that particular verse.
-Drawing a conclusion that “us” means a “Trinity” is simply wishful thinking.
+A proper exegesis of this verse in its context would be what is discoverable in the verse and those that surround it instead of forcing an implied notion upon it.
+Since there is no way to truly know a precise number, one cannot come to a conclusion by imposing Trinity bias on that particular verse.
+To say 'us' means a Trinity is wishful thinking.

 And I heard the voice of the Lord saying, “Whom shall I send, and who will go for US?” – Isaiah - 6:8

 Here God is speaking to the seraphim.
 Likewise, this could be said the same as in Genesis 1:26.
 We have to be careful not to infer something that we don’t know for sure and build doctrine around speculation.
 We could take other verses in Scripture that has 'us' in it too, but it would be wishful thinking to imply an exact number unless the verse or the surrounding verses indicated so.